 rank-value-range is defined in R1148a of 3.2.4.

-RANKOF ( data-ref ) is equivalent to RANK ( RANKOF( data-ref ) ), where data-ref shall not be assumed-rank or assumed-size.
+RANKOF ( data-ref ) is equivalent to RANK ( RANK ( data-ref ) ).

 Constraint: If the selector is assumed-rank, rank-value-range-list shall be a single rank-value.

 Constraint: If the selector is assumed-rank, RANKOF select-rank-case-stmt is not allowed.